Ads are getting more intrusive every day.

 Now that we have explored three system-wide ad blockers for Android, let’s see a solution that’s a bit more simple than the previous ones.

-Free Adblocker Browser is a straightforward app that prevents ads from showing on your device while surfing the web.
+FAB Adblocker Browser (formerly Free Adblocker Browser) is a straightforward app that prevents ads from showing on your device while surfing the web.

 How It Works

-To get started, you have to install the Free Adblocker Browser from the Google Play Store.
+To get started, you have to install the FAB Adblocker Browser from the Google Play Store.

-The Free Adblocker Browser will prevent ads from displaying on the websites you visit while blocking trackers as well as protecting your device against malware, viruses, and other malicious software.
+The FAB Adblocker Browser will prevent ads from displaying on the websites you visit while blocking trackers as well as protecting your device against malware, viruses, and other malicious software.

 Optionally, the Android ad-block software allows you to whitelist the websites where you don’t want to prevent ads from showing.

-The Free Adblocker Browser uses a freemium model to operate.
+The FAB Adblocker Browser uses a freemium model to operate.

 While the app will block ads and trackers in the free version, a paid subscription will grant you access to premium browser-related features, such as background video playing, reader mode, and customized themes.